18F/handbook/_pages/how-we-work/sensitive-information.md

 ## Tools

-18F offers a few different tools for sharing sensitive information.
+TTS offers a few different tools for sharing sensitive information.
 As you learned in your Security Awareness and Privacy training in [GSA Online University (OLU)](https://gsaolu.gsa.gov), only share sensitive information with the people who absolutely need it and are authorized to see it.

 ### Git Seekret